 Final Thoughts on Best Pomeranian Collar and Best Pomeranian Dog Harness

-Pomeranians, whether 7lbs or only 3lbs, are tiny dogs that require a harness that will fit well on their body without compromising comfort and safety.
-We are confident that the harnesses on the list we put together are all great options for your Pom.
-Keep your receipt and any tags associated with the dog harness you purchase just in case you need to return it or exchange it for a different size.
+Remember that Pomeranian sizes vary slightly, so keep your receipt and any tags associated with the dog harness you purchase, just in case you need to return it or exchange it for a different size.

 Photos courtesy of Milo and Boobies Kinman.